Hugo-Park/Morpho4DforGH/README.md

 ## 04 Simulation with Solver<br>
 ![Simulation](demo_images/04.png)<br>
 For a stable simulation, fix the center of volume of the Brep as an anchor point before inputting into the solver.
 Then define stimulus and connect to solver with original Brep.
 You can select and view any specific simulation time step of your choice.<br>
-`Anchor`: Assigns an 'isFixed' state to specific voxels.
-Fixed voxels act as rigid anchors that do not move during the simulation process, allowing the rest of the structure to morph or bend around them.<br>
+`Anchor: Assigns an 'isFixed' state to specific voxels.
+Fixed voxels act as rigid anchors that do not move during the simulation process, allowing the rest of the structure to morph or bend around them.`<br>
-`Morpho Solver`: Simulation solver for Morpho4D<br>
+`Morpho Solver: Simulation solver for Morpho4D`<br>
-`SetStimulusTest(HeatStim)`: Test component for heat stimulus (Stimulus Class is work in progess)
+`SetStimulusTest(HeatStim): Test component for heat stimulus (Stimulus Class is work in progess)`

 ## 05 This is How PipeLine Works<br>
 ![PipeLine](demo_images/05.png)<br>